 Of the nine remaining intermediate shopping centres, public toilets be provided as resources permit and need is confirmed, in the following order (based upon the size of centres).

-(c) That new major retail redevelopments over 2000m2 in gross area in major and intermediate shopping centres, be required by the City Plan, to provide public toilets (with baby change facilities) available during the hours of operation of the centres.
-The role of the new, all day service stations in providing toilets for the use of the public, be acknowledged.
+(c) That new major retail redevelopments over 2000 square metres in gross area in major and intermediate shopping centres, be required by the City Plan to provide public toilets (with baby change facilities) available during the hours of operation of the centres.
+The role of the new, all-day service stations in providing toilets for the use of the public, be acknowledged.